Young-a Park is Assistant Professor in the Asian Studies Program.

 - ASAN 750K Proseminar: Korean Studies

-- Unexpected Alliances: The post-authoritarian State, Independent Film Networks, and the Film Industry in South Korea (under contract, Stanford University Press).
+- Unexpected Alliances: Independent Filmmakers, the State, and the Film Industry in Postauthoritarian South Korea, 2015, Stanford University Press.

 - “New Activist Cultural Production: Independent Filmmakers, the Post-authoritarian State, and New Capital Flows in South Korea,” Gi-Wook Shin and Paul Chang, eds., Korean Social Movements: From Democracy to Civil Society, 2011, Routledge.